jobrunr/website/content/en/documentation/pro/database-migrations.md

 ```

 #### Generate Flyway or Liquibase migrations
-{{< label version="business" >}}JobRunr Pro Business{{< /label >}}

-Another option in JobRunr Pro Business, is to export the SQL Scripts in Flyway or Liquibase compatible format.
+Another option in JobRunr Pro, is to export the SQL Scripts in Flyway or Liquibase compatible format.
 You can then add these migrations to your existing managed sql scripts and do the JobRunr related database changes using your tool of choice.

 To do so, use the `DatabaseSqlMigrationFileProvider`: